harness/developer-hub/docs/platform/monitored-service.md

 #### View monitored service details from a specific module

-If you want to view the monitored service details within a specific module:
+To view the monitored service details within a specific module:

 1. Locate the monitored service you're interested in within the list.